Lyme Disease

 A number of dedicated tick removal tools exist which all work equally well.
 Tweezers can also be used as long as:

-1. the tick is grasped at the head – grasping the body is likely to squeeze the tick’s stomach contents back into and
+1. The tick is grasped at the head – grasping the body is likely to squeeze the tick’s stomach contents back into and

 2. as close to the skin as possible.
 The further up the body of the tick you pull, the more you are likely to leave behind.